-*p < .05, **p < .001

 To examine the mediating role of cognitive needs and concern in the relation between actual threat levels and second screen use (H2), we used Hayes’ (2018) PROCESS bootstrapping command with 5,000 iterations (Model 4).
 The analysis treated actual threat level as the predictor variable, cognitive needs and concern level as mediators, and second screen usage as the dependent variable.
 The 95% confidence interval (CI) for the direct effect of actual threat level on second screen usage did not include 0 (95% CI [.196, .598]) with 5,000 resamples, F (3, 401) = 18.36, p < .001.
 The indirect effects of the actual threat level on second screen usage through (a) cognitive needs did not include 0 (95% CI [.049, .062]); and through (b) concern did include 0 (95% CI [–.015,.068]) with 5,000 resamples.
 In other words, the model indicated only an indirect effect of the actual threat level on second screen usage through cognitive needs and no effect through concern (Figure 2).

-Figure 2: The mediation model between actual threat level and second screen usage through cognitive needs and concern

-*p < .001
+[Figure 2 here]

 Discussion

 Violent conflicts have always been causes of human suffering.
 Wars that directly involve civilians, turning the home front into war zones, are the most egregious in this regard.
 Using media during such events as a means for gratifying their unique needs is one way in which civilians try to cope with these intolerable situations (Kozman and Melki, 2016; Lev-On, 2010; Malka et al., 2015; Naveh, 2008).